keshav3010/Filled-Farm-42/README.md

 ## About
-WE Team 42 bring you our product/application Filled Farm.
+We Team 42 bring you our product/application Filled Farm.
 Filled farm is a mobile/web application which acts as an interface between farmers and vendors directly without the need for middlemen.
 It comes wIth astunning UI, easy access yet efficient features and a seamless user experience.